Shared home insurance

 - Underwritten by AXA Insurance.

 - Average quote time is only 10 minutes.

-HomeProtect home insurance for shared accommodation is available for rental properties including self-contained flats and houses, student properties and rooms let to lodgers.
+Homeprotect home insurance for shared accommodation is designed for housemates, flatmates and renters living in for shared rental properties including flats and houses, student properties and rooms let to lodgers.

-What’s more, if you are going to university, contents insurance for students is often covered under your parents’ home insurance, so you don’t need another policy.
-With HomeProtect contents insurance, students can cover up to £6,000 worth of belongings while at uni.
+What’s more, if you are going to university or college, contents insurance for students is often included under your parents’ home insurance, so you don’t need another policy.
+With Homeprotect contents insurance policies, students get up to £6,000 worth of contents cover while living in student accommodation.

 ‘Safety in numbers’ might be how the old saying goes but unfortunately that doesn’t ring true for house shares.
 When it comes to shared house insurance tenants should take responsibility for their own belongings.
 Theft, for example, is a key concern in a shared property due to the number of visitors coming and going from the house.
 It’s important that your room is self-contained with its own lock to reduce this risk.

 Your landlord has a responsibility to have buildings insurance in place too.
 Whereas contents insurance is a ‘nice-to-have’, buildings insurance is an absolute must have.

 Get a quote online in less than 10 minutes*

 Having contents insurance means you won’t be out of pocket if you need to repair or replace your belongings after they’ve been stolen, damaged or destroyed.